ReapersSoul/SchemaLang/README.md

 - **C++ + JSON + SQLite**: Creates classes with JSON serialization and SQLite database operations
 - **C++ + MySQL + JSON**: Combines MySQL database operations with JSON API capabilities
 - **C++ + SQLite + MySQL + JSON**: Full-stack classes with multiple database backends and serialization
+- **Lua + JSON + SQLite**: Creates Lua modules with JSON serialization and SQLite operations using lua-cjson and luasql-sqlite3
+- **Java + JSON + MySQL**: Creates Java classes with Jackson JSON support and JDBC database operations

 Each generator respects the modifiers and constraints defined in the schema, ensuring consistency across all generated outputs.
 The drop-in system allows for seamless integration between generators, creating powerful, unified classes that handle data persistence, serialization, and validation automatically.

 ## Generator Drop-In System

-SchemaLang features an advanced **generator drop-in system** that allows specialized generators (SQLite, MySQL, JSON) to inject methods and base classes into object-oriented language generators (C++, Java).
+SchemaLang features an advanced **generator drop-in system** that allows specialized generators (SQLite, MySQL, JSON) to inject methods and base classes into object-oriented language generators (C++, Java, Lua).
 This creates a unified interface where database operations, serialization, and schema validation are seamlessly integrated into the generated classes.

+**Current Status:**
+- **C++**: Fully implemented and stable
+- **Java**: In development - basic functionality implemented, drop-in system active
+- **Lua**: In development - basic functionality implemented, drop-in system with common Lua libraries (lua-cjson, luasql-sqlite3, luasql-mysql)

 ### How the Drop-In System Works